12 Eco-Friendly And Stylish Sustainable Shoes To Step Into Now

 Returns: Can return unworn shoes within 90 days

 Kate’s review: You know those items you get because you like them, and then wear so much you wonder what the heck you wore beforehand?
 These boots are just like that.
-They are completely waterproof and excellent on my bike.
+They are waterproof and excellent on my bike.
 I get compliments on them every time I leave the house (maybe because they’re BRIGHT ORANGE) so people feel they need to mention them, hah.
 I thought they may make my feet sweat too much and get wrinkly after a full day wearing them, but I haven’t found that to be the case.

 Georgia’s review: I cannot speak highly enough of these boots.
 So far I’ve worn them to work (teaching in schools), to university, horse riding, dog walks on the beach, social events, to the markets - the list goes on and on!
 They are so much more structured and comfortable than I ever expected and are the type of shoe you can wear all day and night very happily.
 They certainly attract a lot of attention and every time I wear them out I end up telling someone about Merry People.
 These are one of the best additions to my wardrobe that I’ve ever had.